-Beach in a Pan Investigation Name:
+Beach in a Pan Investigation

 What causes beaches to have different shapes?
 Reshape your beach in a pan to the original setup.
 Choose one of the variables listed below.
 Follow the instructions for how to change your beach.
 Create waves and record your data below.

 QUESTION

-• How does \\\\

-\\\\\ affect beach shape?
+How does affect beach shape?

 (Write in one variable.)

 PREDICTION

-• I predict the shape of the beach will\\\\\
+• I predict the shape of the beach will

 (change, stay the same, lose sand, so on)

-because \\\\\
+because

 • Illustrate the profile of your beach.

 PROCEDURE

-• I changed this variable: \\\\\
+• I changed this variable:

-(beach slope, wave angle, wave size or wave frequency)
+- , wave angle, wave size or wave frequency)

-• I kept these variables the same: \\\\\
+• I kept these variables the same:

-(amount of water, amount of sand, etc.)
+amount of water, amount of sand, etc.)

-• Now illustrate the profile of your beach.
+• Now illustrate the profile of your be each.